Vought wrote the theory before he wielded the power

 The funding-freeze chaos was an early preview

 AP reported that Trump's budget office rescinded its federal funding-freeze memo less than two days after it triggered confusion and legal challenges across the country.
-The initial move rattled states, schools, nonprofits, and anyone dependent on federal money because it suggested the White House was ready to yank huge parts of the spending system into ideological review all at once.
+The initial move rattled states, schools, nonprofits, and anyone dependent on federal money by suggesting the White House was ready to yank huge parts of the spending system into ideological review all at once.

-And even after the memo was rescinded, AP reported on February 11, 2025 that courts were still blocking attempts to revive or preserve the broader effect of the pause.
-So the episode mattered not because it lasted, but because it showed the governing instinct immediately: test the outer edge of executive control over money first, then litigate the fallout.
+After the memo was rescinded, AP reported on Feb.
+11, 2025 that courts were still blocking attempts to revive or preserve the broader effect of the pause.

 Vought kept pushing the power-of-the-purse fight anyway